python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/binaries_dependencies.rst

 * Understand why we build Python packages with native binaries: 1) **performance** and 2) **library integration**
 * Understand different components of the binary build process and their role:
-  *headers, libraries, compilers, linkers, makefiles, system introspection tools, package managers*
+  *headers, libraries, compilers, linkers, build systems, system introspection tools, package managers*
 * Understand basic requirements for binary compatibility: a) **C-runtime library compatibility** and b) **shared library compatibilty**